Fairfield Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Fairfield Heights has 18 active public transport stops, all of which are bus stops.
 These stops are served by 21 different routes that together facilitate 1,370 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living within 204 meters of the nearest stop.
-As a primarily residential area, most residents commute outward.
-Car use is dominant at 84%, while train usage stands at 9%.
+The area's transport accessibility is rated as good, with residents on average located 204 meters from the nearest stop.
+Residents primarily commute outward due to its residential nature.
+Car remains the most dominant mode of transportation at 84%, while train usage stands at 9%.
 On average, there are 1.3 vehicles per dwelling in Fairfield Heights.

-According to the 2021 Census, 24.5% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, 24.5% of residents work from home, which may be influenced by COVID-19 conditions.
 The service frequency averages 195 trips per day across all routes, equating to approximately 76 weekly trips per individual stop.

 Frequently Asked Questions - Transport